FUenal/Security-Incident-Analysis-Using-SQL/README.md

 </details>

-> By executing this SQL query, I aimed to retrieve all available information regarding the login attempts during the specified period.
-The query consisted of a ``WHERE`` clause that utilized the greater than or equal to ``(>=)`` and less than or equal to ``(<=)`` operators to encompass the dates May 8 and May 9, 2022.
+> Through the execution of this SQL query, my objective was to fetch all pertinent details regarding the login attempts within the designated timeframe.
+The query incorporated a ``WHERE`` clause employing the greater than or equal to ``(>=)`` and less than or equal to ``(<=)`` operators to encompass the dates May 8 and May 9, 2022.

-> The purpose of this query was to gather a comprehensive overview of the login activity on the specific days of interest, enabling a closer examination of the events leading up to and including the suspicious incident.
-By reviewing the retrieved data, I could delve deeper into the login attempts and extract valuable insights or patterns that might aid in the investigation and resolution of the suspicious event.
+> The aim of this query was to compile a thorough summary of the login activity during the specific days of interest, facilitating a more detailed analysis of the events leading up to and including the suspicious incident.
+Through the examination of the obtained data, I could delve deeper into the login attempts, extracting valuable insights or patterns that could contribute to the investigation and resolution of the suspicious event.

  <br />
  <br />

 ## Scenario 3

-In this scenario, there have been suspicious login attempts, and it has been determined that these attempts did not originate in Mexico.
-To investigate further, a query needed to be created to identify all login attempts that occurred outside of Mexico.
-The country column contains values such as MEX and MEXICO, requiring the use of the ``LIKE`` keyword with `` % `` to account for variations in the data.
+In this situation, there were suspicious login attempts, and it was established that these attempts did not originate from Mexico.
+To conduct a more in-depth investigation, a query had to be formulated to identify all login attempts that occurred outside of Mexico.
+The "country" column includes values such as MEX and MEXICO, necessitating the utilization of the ``LIKE`` keyword with ``%`` to accommodate variations in the data.

-I used the following query:
+I employed the subsequent query:

 ```
 SELECT *